pnnl/lamellar-benchmarks/histo/README.md

 3. Run histo_buffered_updates(_static)

 `mpiexec -n 2 ./target/release/histo_buffered_updates(_static) 10000000 100`  (argument = number of updates to perform, number of updates to buffer)

+Note that if using the "local" lamellae, simply execute the binary directly

 HISTORY